softdevteam/krun/README.md

   * Add `intel_pstate=disable` to `GRUB_CMDLINE_LINUX_DEFAULT`
   * Run `sudo update-grub`

+You can disable Krun's P-state check with `--disable-pstate-check`, however this is strongly discouraged for real benchmarking.

 ### The Krun Linux Kernel

 When Krun is run on Linux it requires a custom Linux Kernel which offers low